 Eurachem provides a range of resources to assist laboratories responsible for evaluating, using or reporting measurement uncertainty associated with analytical measurement results:

 - The Eurachem Measurement Uncertainty and Traceability working group develops guidance and coordinates workshops on measurement uncertainty for analytical measurement.

-- The Eurachem guide "Quantifying uncertainty in analytical measurement (QUAM:2012)", currently in its second edition, gives detailed guidance for the evaluation and expression of uncertainty in quantitative chemical analysis, based on the approach taken in the ISO “Guide to the Expression of Uncertainty in Measurement”.
+- The Eurachem guide "Quantifying uncertainty in analytical measurement (QUAM:2012)", currently in its third edition, gives detailed guidance for the evaluation and expression of uncertainty in quantitative chemical analysis, based on the approach taken in the ISO “Guide to the Expression of Uncertainty in Measurement”.
 The guide provides a range of approaches to uncertainty evaluation, including the use of method validation data as well as the detailed measurement model approach described in the ISO Guide.
-QUAM:2000 also gives details of essential statistical procedures (for example, the assessment of uncertainty from linear calibration), provides practical guidance such as cause-and effect analysis for identifying sources of uncerainty and a detailed description of uncertainty evaluation using spreadsheets, and includes detailed worked examples illustrating many common operations in uncertainty evaluation for chemical measurement.
+QUAM:2012 also gives details of essential statistical procedures (for example, the assessment of uncertainty from linear calibration), provides practical guidance such as cause-and effect analysis for identifying sources of uncerainty and a detailed description of uncertainty evaluation using spreadsheets, and includes detailed worked examples illustrating many common operations in uncertainty evaluation for chemical measurement.

 - A further guide, "Use of uncertainty information in compliance assessment", gives additional detail on the use of uncertainty information when assessing compliance with specifications, including legal limits.

 - The Eurachem working group on uncertainty arising from sampling has published a first edition of the guide "Measurement uncertainty arising from sampling: A guide to methods and approaches".
 This guide describes different methods for assessing uncertainties related to sampling, including a simple and general method based on replicated sampling.